connexcs/docs/my-account.md

 To add a new domain, simply:

-1. Click on the '+' icon under Portal.
-2. Pop-up will show up and add the details in the respective field.
+1. Pop-up will show up and add the details in the respective field.
-3. Select the access (Carrier Portal, CDR, Rate Card, Balance etc.) that you wish to allow your customers on customer portal.
+2. Select the access (Carrier Portal, CDR, Rate Card, Balance etc.) that you wish to allow your customers on customer portal.
 3. Click on the Save button.

 ![alt text][add-new-domain]